 How directors are appointed is usually laid down by Articles of Association, as well as how many constitute a quorum.
-However, it is usual for there to be at least two directors.
-The names of the directors are also required to be disclosed to the Registrar of Companies.
+The names of the directors are also required to be disclosed to the Registrar of Companies and is available to the public.